Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

 TEMPLAR GRAPH HERE

-And then the fact that the compiler only generates the used code:
+And then the fact that the compiler only generates code which actually does something (All syntactic sugar that high-level constructs provide is throwed away):

 ``` cpp
 int main()